ZenGo-X/class/README.md

 # Clas
-Rust library for building cryptography based on class groups (CG) of imaginary quadratic fields.
+Rust library for building cryptography based on class groups (Cl) of imaginary quadratic fields.

 Background
 -------------------
-CGs are easy to generate.
+Cls are easy to generate.
 Their most interesting and useful property is that finding the group order is considered hard.
-In recent years we see more and more cryptographic primitives instantiated using CGs.
-We recommend [4,5,6] to learn more about CG in practice.
+In recent years we see more and more cryptographic primitives instantiated using Cls.
+We recommend [4,5,6] to learn more about Cls in practice.